btcpayserver/btcpayserver-doc/docs/ColdCardWallet.md

 12. Click `Other Actions` and select `Review`
 13. Review your transactions and click `Broadcast` to broadcast it on the network.

-The video below shows how to connect your BTCPay store to your Coldcard.
+The video below shows **how to connect your BTCPay store to your Coldcard**.

 [![BTCPay Server and Coldcard](https://img.youtube.com/vi/oK0h-76Giaw/mqdefault.jpg)](https://www.youtube.com/watch?v=oK0h-76Giaw "PSBT Coldcard and BTCPay Server")